fommil/fpmortals/manuscript/under-review.md

 Which means we must write three functions: `initial`, `update` and `act`, all returning a `WorldView`.

-Freestyle has created all the implicit machinery in the background that converts our `FS[A]` methods into `FreeS[F, A]`, which is *monadic* and can be the context of a `for` comprehension.
+Freestyle has created implicit machinery to seemlessly treat our `FS[A]` methods as `FreeS[F, A]`, which is *monadic* and can be the context of a `for` comprehension.
 In the Introduction, we learnt the benefits of this abstraction pattern.

 Where we want to return `WorldView` in the pseudo business logic, we return `FreeS[F, WorldView]` in the real code.